Skip to content

 There’s something about the physical act of paging through a book that helps you get “in the zone” and escape the daily grind for a little while.
 Whether you devour mystery novels or love a good biography, you can easily find something to read at Suzzallo and Allen Libraries or in Odegaard Undergraduate Library.
 The most popular mainstream reads are stocked behind the help desk of Odegaard on the second floor, and are available in many languages.
 (Pro tip: Keep an eye out for “book blind date” shelves in Ode, where occasionally librarians set up books wrapped in brown paper with only a brief description written on the front—such a fun surprise once you take it home!)

 If you’re a currently enrolled UW student, all you need is your Husky card to check out your books.
 If you live in the UW-Seattle dorms or near Seattle campus, you can also register for a free Seattle Public Library card, which will not only let you check out books from their branches, but also give you access to a huge range of audiobooks and ebooks you can download to your device.
-More info on how to get a SPL library card here (you must have valid ID and proof of address).
+More info on how to get a SPL library card on the SPL website (you must have valid ID and proof of address).

 1. Take advantage of free events